tus/tusd/README.md

 * While there is some support, S3 was not designed to be used in a browser environment.

-S3 is still an incredible offering, but we feel that it leaves much to be desired when it comes to offering the best file uploading experience to your users.
+S3 is an incredible offering, but we feel that it leaves much to be desired when it comes to offering the best file uploading experience to your users.
+We can build something much better.

 ## License